Last Updated 9/29/25

-PEER aims to provide one-stop shopping for affected government workers and would appreciate receiving links to additional information that may be useful to post.
+PEER aims to provide one-stop shopping for affected government workers and would appreciate receiving links to additional information or updates that may be useful to post.

 Read the OBM Guidelines

-The Office of Management and Budget has published contingency plans for agencies across the federal government in the event of a lapse in appropriates and a helpful FAQ for agencies that arise during a lapse in appropriations.
+Federal agencies are supposed to publish contingency plans for agencies across the federal government in the event of a lapse in appropriates.
+The Office of Management and Budget has published guidance for agencies that arise during a lapse in appropriations.
 Read More at OMB »

 Be Wary of Third-Party Offers

 Be wary of guidance offered by third parties who may have an interest one way or another in how they are portraying the shutdown.
-This shutdown has seen a growing trend of federal employees turning to sites like GoFundMe, which may violate ethics rules against soliciting gifts.
+Prior shutdowns have seen federal employees turning to fundraising sites, which may violate ethics rules against soliciting gifts.
 Many federal employees will not have the resources to consult an attorney, so don’t take any drastic actions based on media reports about what others are doing or informal, uncritical advice.

 Document Everything